appsecnz/appsecnz.github.io/conference/training-find_the_threat.md

 **Wade Winright**

-Based out of Auckland, Wade is a Director of Security Assurance at [Salesforce](https://www.salesforce.com/au/) who is passionate to make this series of tubes we call home a safer place for all, and has been modelling threats for far more years than he’d care to admit.
+Based out of Auckland, Wade is Senior Director of Global Security Operations at [Aiven](https://www.aiven.io) who is passionate to make this series of tubes we call home a safer place for all, and has been modelling threats for far more years than he’d care to admit.
 Twitter: [@vashta_nerdrada](https://www.twitter.com/vashth_nerdrada)